wmahfoudh/reuleaux-meissner-body/README.md

-A 3D model of both, the Reuleaux tetrahedron and Meissner body
+A 3D model of both, the Reuleaux tetrahedron and Meissner body in STEP and STL formats

 ## Let's start in 2D: the Reuleaux triangle
 ![01](https://upload.wikimedia.org/wikipedia/commons/d/d2/ReuleauxTriangle.svg)